 MBA Concentration in Information Technology

-The information technology MBA concentration provides valuable skills for those working in the IT field, and helps those with an IT background to update their current knowledge.
+The information technology MBA concentration provides valuable skills for those working in the IT field, and helps those with IT backgrounds to update their current knowledge.
 This program consists of a unique blend of core business courses and information systems (IS) courses.

-MBA concentrations require 3 courses (9 credits) in a specific field.
+MBA concentrations require 3 courses in a specific field.
 Suggested course sequence:

 Choose one course from:

-Classes from the M.S. in information system & technology management program are also acceptable, as well as some graduate level courses from the Department of Computer Science, with prior approval.
+Some graduate level courses from the Department of Computer Science, are also acceptable with prior approval.

 In addition to the 9 prescribed credits of the concentration, you will choose an additional 6 credits of electives.